patatetom/ideapad100s/README.md

 boot
 ```
 *note that the keyboard is defined as [QWERTY] and that the [Tab] key is available in the Grub console*

+**after a few seconds, you should be in SwagArch, ready to install it on your internal device, using the installer provided for this purpose.**